Very Fine People Now Available in Print and eBook

 And if you keep showing up, there'll very likely be another one, with all you founding members thanked in the acknowledgement.
 There are certainly many more essays that didn't make it into this book that could make it into another one.
 I don't see any reason why they won't make it into another one—not if you keep showing up.

-But for now, we've got this one, available in print and electronic.
+But for now, we've got this one, available in print and eBook.
 If you've been reading all along, it will be familiar, but hopefully new, too.
 I can't wait for you to read it.

 Tomorrow I'll be posting another chapter to the newsletter as a preview.

-See you tomorrow.
+See you then.

 The Reframe is supported financially by about 5% of readers.